The Fratellis: "When I heard 'landfill indie', I thought, ‘I bet they mean us'"

 It was reported you nearly came to blows with The Horrors after frontman Faris Badwan repeatedly daubed black paint on your stage backdrop…

 “That’s absolutely not true!
 I can see how a fight might have happened with them, because I could imagine one of us making an off-the-cuff remark to them, but I can’t even remember having a conversation with them.
-I’m so terminally shy that I even avoid eye-contact so that tour – where there’s three bands– would have been my worst nightmare.”
+I’m so terminally shy that I even avoid eye-contact, so that tour – where there’s three bands – would have been my worst nightmare.”

 2Who once commented that The Fratellis “sound like a family-run firm of ice cream manufacturers”?